ooneko/masakari-monitors-icmp-plugin/README.rst

 and two more network have to monitor.

-masakari-monitors-icmp-plugin could provides an ablity that monitor multiple network, even "TWO LEVEL" check - SSH to another host check target host is realy failed or not.
+masakari-monitors-icmp-plugin could provides an ablity that monitor multiple network, even "TWO LEVEL CHECK" - SSH to another host check target host is realy failed or not.
-(may be just masakari-monitor to that host network unstable).
+(Why need "TWO LEVEL CHECK": may be just network unstable from masakari-monitor to that host).

 * Free software: Apache license